Regional service delivery

 It is also possible to establish an agricultural-specific society under the Agricultural Societies Act.
 See more information about agricultural societies.

-Public Private Partnerships (P3 or PPP)
+• Public Private Partnerships (P3 or PPP)

-While there is no provincial department that oversees municipal P3s, an example of how the provincial government manages its own P3s can be viewed on the public-private partnerships web page and the P3 Framework and Guideline document.
+While there is no provincial department that oversees municipal P3s, an example of how the provincial government manages its own P3s can be viewed on the public-private partnerships webpage and the P3 Framework and Guideline document.

 Contact

-Connect with the Municipal Capacity Building Branch:
+Connect with the Municipal Capacity and Sustainability Branch:

 Phone: 780-427-2225